rahulmanuwas/kibocoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/learncoin-project/learncoin/tags) are created regularly to indicate new official, stable release versions of Learncoin.
+[Tags](https://github.com/kibocoin-project/kibocoin/tags) are created regularly to indicate new official, stable release versions of Kibocoin.

 Testing
 -------